Rudra Pratap Maharathy

 Rudra Pratap Maharathy is an Indian politician from Odisha.
 He is active with Biju Janata Dal in Odisha politics.
-He was elected to the Odisha Legislative Assembly in the 2021 Pipili Bypoll as a member of the Biju Janata Dal.
+He was elected to the Odisha Legislative Assembly in the 2021 Pipili bypoll as a member of the Biju Janata Dal.
 He defeated Ashrit Pattanayak of Bharatiya Janata Party in a margin of 20,916 votes.
+In 2024 Odisha Assembly Election, he lost to Ashrit Pattanayak of Bharatiya Janata Party by a margin of 15,162 votes.

 Early life and family

 Rudra Pratap Maharathy was born to former Indian politician Pradeep Maharathy and Pratibha Mishra.

 Political career

-Rudra has joined active politics after the death of his father in 2021.
-He joined Biju Janata Dal and in 2021 Pipili Byelection, he got 96,972 votes and defeated BJP's Ashrit Pattanayak by a margin of 20,916 votes.
+Rudra has entered active politics after the death of his father in 2021.
+He joined Biju Janata Dal and in 2021 Pipili by-election, he got 96,972 votes and defeated BJP's Ashrit Pattanayak by a margin of 20,916 votes.
+In 2024 Odisha Assembly Election, he lost to Ashrit Pattanayak of Bharatiya Janata Party by a margin of 15,162 votes.